mesopelagique/git-stuff/README.md

 You could attach binary to a release ie. You can attach a 4dz file or any thing you want.
 Providing binaries help to integrate your component quickly (Do not forget to describe in readme how to install it)

+Edit you release and drag and drop the file